Lucy Maud Montgomery: Disputes over royalties intellectual property rights

 There have been multiple adaptations of Montgomery's work.
 Television producer Kevin Sullivan negotiated permission with Montgomery's heirs prior to producing the popular 1985 miniseries Anne of Green Gables, and several sequels, only to have multiple legal disputes with them.
 In 1999 Sullivan and his partners announced plans to make Sullivan Entertainment a publicly traded company.
 In their prospectus they described the works based on Montgomery's novels as profitable.
 Montgomery's heirs sued him, claiming he had not paid them their contracted share of royalties, claiming the films had failed to turn a profit.
 However, a settlement for the outstanding Anne of Green Gables lawsuit between Sullivan, the Montgomery heirs and the Anne of Green Gables Licensing Authority (AGGLA) was reached in 2006 to deal with the outstanding disagreements.

 In popular culture

 Alison Louder portrays Montgomery in episode 12 of season 9 "Unlucky In Love" (February 1, 2016) and in episode 3 of season 16 "The Write Stuff" (September 26, 2022) of the Canadian television period detective series Murdoch Mysteries.
 Writer Candace Amarante voiced L.M.
 Montgomery for 5 episodes of the podcast mini-series Story Girl: The Life of Lucy Maud Montgomery, produced by Knockabout Media and distributed by Acast (December 26, 2024).
+The manga and subsequently adapted anime Bungo Stray Dogs features Montgomery as a member of North American group the Guild.
+Her power Anne of Abyssal Red, is based on the Anne of Green Gables books.